hetima/resx-designer/README.md

 ### Automatically sync Designer.cs

-Designer.cs is synchronized automatically whenever you add or remove keys in Strings.resx.
+Designer.cs is synchronized automatically whenever you add or remove keys in `Strings.resx`.
 It also updates when saved by AI!
 You no longer need to run ResXFileCodeGenerator manually.

 **Regarding the namespace for newly created files**: If a Designer.cs file already exists, its current configuration will be reused.
 However, for a newly created file, the namespace is automatically generated from the workspace name and folder structure.
 In this case, please open the file and verify if it matches your project.
 You will need to check two places: the very top of the file and around line 20.
 Once you modify and save the file, the extension will read and preserve those custom values for subsequent updates.